 While we know the dates of the festival, we are still awaiting news of the 2020 menus and events.
 Let's look back fondly at 2019.
-In 2019, there were new experiences such as Dinner with the Disney Chefs and Winemaker Receptions at Carthay Circle Restaurant.
+There were new experiences to savor, such as Dinner with Disney Chefs and Winemaker Receptions at Carthay Circle Restaurant.
 Here’s the skinny on when, where and how to attend one of the seminars, celebrity chef events, dinners or special experiences.
 Reservations are not open yet.
-When they do open popular events are likely to fill up, especially for celebrity chefs.
+When they do open, popular events are likely to fill up, especially for celebrity chefs, so be sure to hop on it!

 What's Included in Disney California Adventure Food and Wine Festival 2020